jinghaoyong/surprise-website/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+to push code & deploy  to firebase :
+1> firebase login (for device which didn;t sign in yet) 2> firebase init , `dist`, options: outputpath : "dist" << careful , need to be correct, 3> ng build
+4> see under the /dist is whether got the files like assets 3rdpartylicenses.txt , css js file, if under another inside folder like browser, then cut them to under /dist in order to work
+5> firebase deploy